russelldb/bigsets/doc/bigsets-design.md

 ##### 6.6.2.3.
 Two accumulators

 The fold logic works by considering a single element at a time.
-There may be mutiple keys for any element, which is why the sort order
+There may be multiple keys for any element, which is why the sort order
 matters: the keys for element `X` must be folded over together so we can decide if element `X` is in the local set.